Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

    ```
 5. For `IcoPath`, use a CDN provider for global accessibility. [jsdelivr.com](https://www.jsdelivr.com/) for example as shown above, works well with GitHub repositories.
 6. It is a requirement to set up a GitHub Actions workflow for automated build and release.
 Follow the guide [here](https://www.flowlauncher.com/docs/#/py-setup-project?id=_1-add-github-workflow) and use [this](https://github.com/Flow-Launcher/Flow.Launcher.Plugin.HelloWorldPython/blob/main/.github/workflows/Publish%20Release.yml) as an example.
-7. It is a requirement that your plugin conforms with the [submission policy](#submission-policy)
+7. It is a requirement that your plugin conforms with the [Plugin Store policy](#plugin-store-policy)
 8. Submit a pull request.
 9. The plugin will be available in Flow after the pull request is approved by the Flow Launcher Team.